Bethel Rural Community Organization has been fortunate to receive numerous local, regional, state, and national recognitions.

 - Haywood County Arts Council recognized BRCO’s Historic Preservation Committee’s collection of paintings/drawings/photographs of historic sites in Bethel in its Appalachian Heritage presentation that included the month-long Mountain Made show, its Appalachian Lifestyles weekend display, and its Art After Dark event - 2014

-- Coordinated the process for listing Francis Mill on the National Register of Historic Places
+- Coordinated the process for listing Francis Mill on the National Register of Historic Places that was granted in 2013

 - John Deere’s Furrow Magazine, circulated internationally, featured BRCO’s former chair of the Rural Preservation Committee who discussed BRCO’s farmland preservation efforts in a 2016 issue.